ruc-datalab/RelGen/README.md

 ### Evaluating Data

-Compare real data and generated data to evaluate the quality of generated data.
+The RelGen library allows you to evaluate the relational data by comparing it to the real data.
+Let's start by creating an evaluator.
 ```python
 from relgen.evaluator import Evaluator